geosoft1/tools/wiki/Cloud4.md

 Note that if this file missing you will be ask to create.

-`cloud4` use the same commands like old [cloud](https://github.com/geosoft1/tools/wiki/Cloud-tool) tool but without backup option.
+`cloud4` use almost the same commands like old [cloud](https://github.com/geosoft1/tools/wiki/Cloud-tool) tool.